lukin-deema/simple-controls/readme.txt

 		1. change callbackInserting -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
 		2. change callbackEditing -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
 		3. change callbackColumnInserting -> function(result, updatedItem){ } , can redefine 'newColumnName' if necessary, when 'updatedItem'!=undefined it replace 'newColumnName'
+		4. change inner option 'sortDescriptors' from [SortDescriptor,..] to  {header1:SortDescriptor,...}

 	options:
 		{v1.0.0}  headers: --default=[], array of string [headers[0],...,headers[n]]